Pole Barn Lighting Guide: Layouts, Lumens & Solutions

 HB01-high-bay-led-lightsThese are round, heavy-duty fixtures named for their saucer-like shape.
 They are the standard for industrial and large agricultural spaces.

-ü Best For: High Ceilings (15 ft and higher).
+ü Best ForBuildings with high trusses or high ceilings (15 ft and higher).

-ü How They Work: UFO High Bays pack a lot of power into a small body.
+ü How They Work: UFO High Bays pack a massive power into a compact body.
 They use a lens to focus light downward, punching through the distance from a high truss to the floor.

 ü Why You Need Them: If you have a large machine shed or an open-stall barn, you need raw power.
 A few of these can light up a massive space.
 They are also usually built tough (IP65+ waterproof ratings).